-Bitcoin and Bitcoin-linked investments are relatively new investments, they present unique and substantial risks, and investing in Bitcoin has been subject to significant price volatility.
+- Bitcoin or ether and Bitcoin-linked or ether-linked investments are relatively new investments, they present unique and substantial risks, and investing in Bitcoin or ether has been subject to significant price volatility.
 The trading prices of many digital assets, including Bitcoin, have experienced extreme volatility in recent periods and may continue to do so.
-Extreme volatility in the future, including further declines in the trading prices of Bitcoin, could have a material adverse effect on the value of the shares and the shares could lose all or substantially all of their value.

-- The value of Bitcoin has been and may continue to be deeply speculative such that trading and investing in Bitcoin intraday may not be based on fundamental analysis.
-Individuals and organizations holding large amounts of Bitcoin known as "whales" may have the ability to manipulate the price of Bitcoin.
-The value of the shares is subject to a number of factors relating to the fundamental investment characteristics of Bitcoin as a digital asset, including the fact that digital assets are bearer instruments and loss, theft, destruction, or compromise of the associated private keys could result in permanent loss of the asset, and the capabilities and development of blockchain technologies such as the Bitcoin blockchain.
-For example, the Bitcoin blockchain may be subject to attack by miners or a group of miners that possess more than 50% of the blockchain's hashing power.
-The value of the Fund's investments in Bitcoin may be adversely affected by such an attack. - Digital assets represent a new and rapidly evolving industry, and the value of the shares depends on the acceptance of Bitcoin. - Changes in the governance of a digital asset network may not receive sufficient support from users and miners, which may negatively affect that digital asset network's ability to grow and respond to challenges.
+Extreme volatility in the future, including further declines in the trading prices of Bitcoin or ether, could have a material adverse effect on the value of the shares and the shares could lose all or substantially all of their value. - The value of Bitcoin or ether has been and may continue to be deeply speculative such that trading and investing in Bitcoin or ether intraday may not be based on fundamental analysis.
+Individuals and organizations holding large amounts of Bitcoin or ether known as "whales" may have the ability to manipulate the price of Bitcoin.
+The value of the shares is subject to a number of factors relating to the fundamental investment characteristics of Bitcoin or ether as a digital asset, including the fact that digital assets are bearer instruments and loss, theft, destruction, or compromise of the associated private keys could result in permanent loss of the asset, and the capabilities and development of blockchain technologies such as the Bitcoin or Ethereum blockchain.
+For example, the Bitcoin or Ethereum blockchain may be subject to attack by miners or a group of miners that possess more than 50% of the blockchain's hashing power.
+The value of the Fund's investments in Bitcoin or ether may be adversely affected by such an attack. - Digital assets represent a new and rapidly evolving industry, and the value of the shares depends on the acceptance of Bitcoin or ether. - Changes in the governance of a digital asset network may not receive sufficient support from users and miners, which may negatively affect that digital asset network's ability to grow and respond to challenges.